 At Key Stage 1 and 2, PSHE is taught through a scheme of work in line with the National Curriculum.
 We ensure we cover the Health and Well-Being, Relationships and Living in the Wider World Learning Opportunities set out in the PSHE Association’s Programme of Study.
 PSHE is also embedded in the daily teaching within a school day as well as through the subject areas, Religious Education, Science, Maths, Physical Education, ICT, Literacy, Geography and History.

-The Coram life caravan is used in our school for our children to visit which covers themes from the PSHE association scheme.
-In addition teachers have the opportunity to use schemes of work or lesson plans from the PSHE Assocaition materials should they need to.
+The Coram life education service is used in our school for our children which covers themes from the PSHE association scheme.
+Teachers have the opportunity to use schemes of work provided by Scarf from Coram Life education and have attended a staff meeting to be shown how to navigate around the website and find the lesson plans and materials for their year group.
+In addition all staff members are members of the PSHE Association and can access materials from there should they need to.

 As a school we recognise that PSHE lessons should not just be a ‘one off’ and should encompass our daily teaching of the subject and be embedded within our curriculum.